omeremreelmali/rexpo-debugger/expo-agent/README.md

 Look for an address like 192.168.x.x or 10.0.x.x in the output.

-### 4. Start the Inspector Application
+### 5. Start the Inspector Application

-Open your desktop inspector application.
+Download and open the Rexpo Network Inspector desktop application from [GitHub Releases](https://github.com/omeremreelmali/rexpo-debugger).

 The app will automatically start a WebSocket server at `ws://localhost:5051`.

-### 5. Run Your Expo Application
+### 6. Run Your Expo Application

 ```bash
 npx expo start
 ```

 Open your app on a physical device or emulator.
-Network requests will automatically start appearing in the inspector!
+Network requests will automatically start appearing in the inspector! 🎉

 ## Configuration Options